 Rein-in Government Spending To Combat High Inflation

 Out-of-control government spending is contributing to near-record inflation that is acting as a tax hike for small businesses.
 As the cost of input materials goes up, businesses can only pass along so much of the burden to consumers.
 Small business budgets eat the rest.
 Congress should cut the budget and reallocate unused pandemic-era funds for deficit reduction.
-Sixty- seven percent of Americans—and 74 percent of Hispanic-Americans— believe limiting federal spending and balancing the budget will help tame quickly rising prices.
+According to JCNF polling, 82 percent of small businesses support the move.

 Expand Access to Capital for Small Businesses